 Duchenne muscular dystrophy (DMD) is a genetic disease.
-It causes muscle weakness that worsens over time.
-Before age 5, the muscles in the legs, arms, and trunk begin to weaken.
-Later in the disease, the heart and muscles that help you breathe weaken.
+It causes muscle weakness that gets worse over time.

-DMD is caused by a problem with genes.
-The problem with the gene makes it hard to make a specific protein called dystrophin.
+DMD is caused by a faulty gene.
+This makes it hard for the body to make a protein called dystrophin.
 This protein is needed to keep muscles healthy.

 DMD is more common in male children.
-A family history of DMD increases the risk of having the disease.
+A family history of DMD raises the risk of having the disease.

-You will be asked about your child’s symptoms and past health.
+You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
-You will be asked if there is any family history of muscle or nerve diseases.
-The exam will focus on your child’s muscles and signs of weakness.
-Your child will often be referred to a specialist.
+You will be asked if there is any family history of muscle or nerve problems.
+The exam will focus on your child’s muscles.
+A doctor who treats these problems may be needed.

 DMD may be suspected based on symptoms and family history.
 It can be confirmed with:

-Surgery is sometimes used to treat symptoms of DMD.
-It may help to release tight muscles or relieve curves in the back.
+Some may need surgery.
+It may help to release tight muscles or ease curves in the back.

 Muscular Dystrophy Association